jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-12.md

 ---
-heading: Part 12
+heading: Chapter 12
-title: "Fargard"
+title: "House Rules"
 description: "Avesta is the main Zoroastrian texts"
 c: "indigo"
-weight: 9
+weight: 39
 ---

-FARGARD 12

 <!-- This chapter is found only in the Vendîdâd Sâdah; it is missing in the Zend-Pahlavi Vendîdâd.
 This is owing, as it seems, only to the accidental loss of some folios in the one manuscript from which all the copies as yet known have been derived; and, in fact, even in the most ancient manuscripts the following Fargard is numbered the thirteenth (Westergaard, Zend-Avesta, preface, p.
 5).